jeffpar/pcjs/blog/_posts/2022/2022-12-28-spying-on-minix.md

 emulators, use a VGA, which doesn't wrap on the same boundary, so scrolling will appear erratic.

 The solution: run MINIX with an MDA or CGA, not a VGA.

+### The Video Adapter, Part 2

+Another problem I saw when attempting to run MINIX on a COMPAQ DeskPro 386 with an IBM VGA is that MINIX apparently unmasks all interrupts, and as a result, it may start receiving vertical retrace interrupts from the VGA, which in turn may not be EOI'ed properly, which in turn may prevent all further lower-priority interrupts (including the FDC) from being acknowledged.

+Obviously this is just another reason why machines with a VGA should be avoided.
+However, the DeskPro 386 has some other issues with MINIX, too, including an inability to read 1.2M diskettes (it can only read 360K diskettes), so those PCjs machine configurations are best avoided until I finish debugging them.

 ### The Speed of the CPU